FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.md

-The view layer makes it possible to write format agnostic controllers, by placing a layer between the Controller and the generation of the final output via the templating or JMSSerializerBundle.
+The view layer makes it possible to write format agnostic controllers, by placing a layer between the Controller and the generation of the final output via the templating or serializer.

 In your controller action you will then need to create a ``View`` instance that is then passed to the ``fos_rest.view_handler`` service for processing.
 The